calbrch01/HSQL/README.md

 # Introduction

-HSQL is the new big data query language of the HPCCSystems.
+HSQL is the new big data query language of the HPCC Systems.

 It leverages a declarative SQL like syntax and translates to [Enterprise Control Language (`ECL`)](<https://en.wikipedia.org/wiki/ECL_(data-centric_programming_language)>).
 It can also work in conjunction with ECL to allow a team of data science developers to explore and analyze big data across a high performance computing cluster without the programmer being involved in many of the lower level, imperative decisions.